 Other practical information

 I always recommend buying a good travel insurance on any trip.
-Make sure to get one even for your trip to Patagonia.
+Make sure to get one even for your trip to South America.
 Check out the prices of travel insurance here.

-Have you ever visited Perito Moreno Glacier?
+Have you ever visited Perito Moreno?
 How was your experience?
+Do you have any other facts to add to this ultimate guide?